lifinance/solstreams/README.md

 ## Testing

 Thanks to `Anchor` it is very easy to write integration tests against the program.
-The tests resides in the `/tests` folder.
+The tests reside in the `/tests` folder.
 Right now it uses the SDK to interact with the program.

 > NOTE: it is possible to interact directly with the program but this often requires a bunch of boilerplate and cluttering.